Exonic splicing silencer

 An exonic splicing silencer (ESS) is a short region (usually 4-18 nucleotides) of an exon and is a cis-regulatory element.
 A set of 103 hexanucleotides known as FAS-hex3 has been shown to be abundant in ESS regions.
 ESSs inhibit or silence splicing of the pre-mRNA and contribute to constitutive and alternate splicing.
-To elicit the silencing affect, ESSs recruit proteins that will negatively affect the core splicing machinery.
+To elicit the silencing effect, ESSs recruit proteins that will negatively affect the core splicing machinery.

 Mechanism of action

 Exonic splicing silencers work by inhibiting the splicing of pre-mRNA strands or promoting exon skipping.
 The single stranded pre-mRNA molecules need to have their intronic and exonic regions spliced in order to be translated.
 ESSs silence splice sites adjacent to them by interfering with the components of the core splicing complex, such as the snRNP's, U1 and U2.
 This causes proteins that negatively influence splicing to be recruited to the splicing machinery.